Overactive Bladder

 What are the Risk Factors for Overactive Bladder?

-Overactive bladder can happen to anybody, but certain factors increase your risk of experiencing it.
-Examples include older age, neurological disorders, diabetes, urinary tract infections, bladder stones, tumors, or hormone changes in women.
-Consuming caffeine or alcohol and taking certain medications can also contribute to unpleasant urinary symptoms.
+Overactive bladder can affect people of all ages, but certain factors may increase the likelihood of developing the condition.
+These include aging, neurological disorders, diabetes, urinary tract infections, bladder stones, or tumors.
+Hormonal changes in women may also contribute to bladder control issues.

 Treatment